cosmastech/cosmastech.github.io/_posts/2023-04-12-how-to-fix-identifier-name-too-long.md

 ---
-title: "How to fix the 'Identifier name too long' exception"
+title: "How to fix the 'Identifier name too long' exception in your Laravel migrations"
 date: 2023-04-12
 tags: Laravel, database, mysql
 ---